skin

 Read More »

-Actinic keratosis (AK) is a pre-cancerous skin disease.
-It is considered a pre-cancerous disease because, for some patients, the disease will change over time into a type of skin cancer called squamous cell carcinoma.
-It is made up of abnormal keratinocytes in a layer of the skin called the epidermis.
-What causes actinic keratosis?
-Actinic …
+Actinic keratosis (AK) is a pre-cancerous skin condition caused by long-term damage from ultraviolet (UV) radiation.
+It is considered pre-cancerous because, over time, some actinic keratoses can progress into a type of skin cancer called squamous cell carcinoma.
+Actinic keratosis is made up of abnormal skin cells called keratinocytes, which are found in the top …

 Read More »